jasminder94/Alexa-Databse-Tool/README.md

 independent and will work on any CSV file of some particular format.
 There is also a one page interface created to store the file in S3 database, so that Alexa will be able to use it and all this happens in real time.
-Further user can save those ltered data in data file in S3 and can view it later on.
+Further user can save that filtered data in data file in S3 and can view it later on.